lukcyn/ArduinoLedController/README.md

 - Some wires and suitable power supply
 - Using a capacitor between led strip and the power supply would be recommended

-## Installation
+## Software Setup

-1. **Hardware Setup**:
-   - Connect the LED strip to the Arduino as per the manufacturer's instructions.
-   - Attach the Bluetooth module to the Arduino.

-2. **Software Setup**:
-   - Upload the provided code to your Arduino.
+   - Upload the provided code to your Arduino using for example the Arduino IDE.
-   - Install the `arduinoLedApp` on your Android device.
+   - Install the `ArduinoLedApp` on your Android device.

 ## Usage

 1. Power on the Arduino setup.
-2. Open the `arduinoLedApp` on your Android device.
+2. Open the `ArduinoLedApp` on your Android device.
 3. Connect to the Arduino via Bluetooth within the app.
 4. Control the LED strip using the app's interface.